C4lopsitta/notes/IT/Language specific notes/Java.md

 ```Java
 public final int AwnserToAllQuestions = 42;
 ```

+## Final Classes
+A class defined as final cannot be extended.
 ## Boxing
 Boxing is when you take a primitive type and box it inside a class that only has the primitive type inside.
 Example:.
 ```mermaid